omab/python-social-auth/docs/use_cases.rst

 scopes for single backend, this is usually desired since it's recommended to ask the user for the minimum scope possible and increase the access when it's really needed.
-It's possible to add a new backend extending the original one to accomplish that behavior, there are two ways to do it.
+It's possible to add a new backend extending the original one to accomplish that behavior.
+There are two ways to do it.

 1. Overriding ``get_scope()`` method::